The Blueprint for Inclusive Leadership That We Need Right Now

 A recent study outlines six characteristics of inclusive leaders.
 Within that set of six, “the single most important trait generating a sense of inclusiveness is a leader’s visible awareness of bias”.
 But bias awareness alone isn’t sufficient to drive inclusion; there should be an authentic relationship between bias awareness, empathy, perspective, and humility.

 In a time when employees are experiencing unprecedented levels of anxiety and stress, leaders must recognize that “we are all weathering the same storm, but in different boats”—recently shared via social media.
-Among the many issues now impacting employees are being physically and emotionally distant; working remotely and navigating technology; fearing exposure while reporting to a worksite; experiencing increased harassment based on national origin; playing the role of caretaker, employee, or teacher while—in some cases, simultaneously—working in an unsafe environment.
-The list is endless.
-The list goes on and, more than likely, impacts your employees’ productivity.
+Among the many issues now impacting employees are being physically and emotionally distant; working remotely and navigating technology; fearing exposure while reporting to a worksite; experiencing increased harassment based on national origin; navigating an increased awareness of and responsibility to act against interpersonal and infrastructural racism; playing the role of caretaker, employee, or teacher while—in some cases, simultaneously—working in an unsafe environment.
+The list is endless and, more than likely impacts your employees’ productivity.

-Leaders Must Balance Business Decisions While Attending to Inclusion and Workplace Culture
+Leaders Must Inform Business Decisions by Attending to Inclusion and Workplace Culture

 - Gather consistent feedback from mid-level managers, individual contributors, and other leaders about the morale of the organization; and communicating awareness of and empathy for the challenges that people are experiencing.

 - Stay attuned to national and international issues beyond the workplace and the pandemic.
-Your teams may be dealing with stressors from the earthquakes in Puerto Rico, recent tornadoes in the Southeast, or the high profile shooting of Ahmaud Arbery, in addition to the overarching stress everyone is experiencing.
+Your teams may be dealing with stressors from the earthquakes in Puerto Rico, recent tornadoes in the Southeast, or exploring their own responsibility and call to action against interpersonal and systemic racism resulting from international unrest over the death of George Floyd.
+All of this is in addition to the overarching collective trauma everyone is experiencing from the uncertain projection of COVID-19.

 - Ensure that managers are checking in regularly with staff – both to help prioritize workload, develop work life sustainability plans, and check on well being.